iam-not-here/git-test/README.md

 # git-test
 Hello Odin!
-I hope to complete the course
+I hope to complete the course.
-hello there i am amazing
+Hello there i am amazing.